Hawaii photographer finds fine art in massive Pacific waves - WHIZ News

 “Clark is so connected with what he’s looking at.
 It seems so natural to him,” said Slater, who wrote the forward to the new book.
 “It just struck him one day to start capturing it.”

-Big wave surfer Laird Hamilton said Little’s photography gives him the chance to examine the ocean in a way that’s impossible when surfing in the chaotic and big seas that he likes to be in.
+Big wave surfer Laird Hamilton said Little’s photography gives him the chance to examine the beauty and complexity of the ocean in a way that’s impossible when surfing in the chaotic and big seas he likes to be in.

-“When I look at Clark’s books … I see the the beauty of the ocean and the complexity,” Hamilton said.
-“His books capture the things about the ocean that make us believe in higher powers.”
+“His books capture the things about the ocean that make us believe in higher powers,” Hamilton said.

 “On a big day and I’m trying to swim out to get the shot … then there’s one wave, two waves, three waves,” Little said.
 “Then I’m out of breath and then there’s another five more waves.
 I can’t swim in.
 I can’t get out because it’s pulling.
 It’s huge.
 And it’s just, it’s chaos.”

-People around the globe will be paying respect to waves Wednesday in honor of World Oceans Day, an annual event aimed at promoting conservation and raising awareness of the human impact on oceans.
+People around the globe were showing respect for waves Wednesday in honor of World Oceans Day, an annual event aimed at promoting conservation and raising awareness of the human impact on oceans.